-upPE-T has collaborated with two other H2020 Research and Innovation projects - UPLIFT and PRESERVE -– focusing on transforming food and drink packaging into new materials or products of better quality or for better environmental value, ensuring that micro-plastics are avoided.
+upPE-T has collaborated with three other H2020 Research and Innovation projects - UPLIFT, PRESERVE and GREENLand -– focusing on transforming food and drink packaging into new materials or products of better quality or for better environmental value, ensuring that micro-plastics are avoided.

 Plastics used in food and drink packaging applications are made from a range of polymers and are highly combined with specific additives to meet each manufacturer’s functional and design requirements.
 This diversity can complicate the recycling process, make it more costly, and affect the quality and value of recycled plastic.
 Given this, there is a need to develop technological improvements in the sense of better manufacturing and processing practices for these plastic materials to facilitate proper waste management.
 Developing upcycling technologies will allow sustainable recycling or biological degradation in accordance with existing and novel technologies, standards, and certification schemes.